6500 employees - Austria + Czech Republic

 To say we have a crush with Lenzing would underestimate our affection for the company.
 They’re without a doubt, the most sustainable regenerated cellulose fiber company in the world and a leading international figure for the entire sustainable textile market!

 For our first solo clothing line, we wanted to make a huge sustainability splash, so we decided to work with Lenzing’s Tencel.
 While that might not mean a lot to most people, trust us, it means a lot to the planet!

-While, no fiber process in the world is actually 100% sustainable, Tencel gets pretty darn close.
-We were so interested in its sustainability properties, we decided to make a comprehensive Tencel guide that explores everything you need to know about Tencel and its sister rayon fibers.
+We were so interested in Tencel's sustainability properties, we decided to make a comprehensive guide about Tencel that explores everything you need to know about the fiber and its sister rayon fibers.
 Below are just some of the cliff notes.

 - Tencel is derived from mostly eucalyptus and beech trees which are 100% sustainable and grown in FSC certified forests.

 - The end fiber of Tencel is 100% biodegradable/compostable.

 - The chemicals used in the making of Tencel are 99% recyclable and the remaining 1% easily degrades in the wastewater treatment process.

 - Tencel has a better water footprint compared to both polyester and cotton.